turnwol7/oneyes-bots/README.md

-# Digital Nova Scotia Job Scraper Bot
+# Nova Scotia Tech Job Scraper Bot

 A GitHub Actions bot that monitors Digital Nova Scotia's job board and posts new job listings to a Discord channel.